Is low-carb eating expensive? The short answer is NO, but it can be if you let it!

-- Convenience Foods – With keto getting so popular, Costco is starting to really expand their products that are keto-friendly, from keto-friendly ice cream, jerky, nuts, pork rinds, and cheese Whisps, this list continues to grow.
+- Convenience Foods: With keto gaining popularity, Costco has expanded their keto-friendly product inventory to include low carb ice cream, jerky, nuts, pork rinds, and cheese Whisps with the list continuing to grow daily.
 As noted above, always read labels to make sure these products fit your needs and health goals.

-- Pantry, Condiments & Oils, Baking & Spices – Costco carries a huge assortment of condiments and oils to stock your pantry and saves money, like most of Costco’s products their condiments and oils are of high quality.
+- Pantry, Condiments and Oils, Baking Supplies and Spices: Costco carries a huge assortment of condiments and oils to stock your pantry and saves money, like most of Costco’s products their condiments and oils are of high quality.
 You will find everything from dressings, mayonnaise, mustard and olive, ghee, avocado, and coconut oils.
 Along with all the other things Costco has to stock your pantry you can also add many baking & spice options like Almond flour, monk fruit, vanilla extract, garlic, Himalayan salt, peppercorns just to name a few.

-- Canned & Jarred Foods – There are so many canned & jarred food products available at Costco to stock up on, but some great examples are low carb tomato sauces, mushrooms, salmon, sardines, and green beans.
+- Canned and Jarred Foods: There are so many canned and jarred food products available at Costco to stock up on, but some great examples are low carb tomato sauces, mushrooms, salmon, sardines, and green beans.
 An almost endless list of nonperishable foods to have on hand for any situation.

-- Coffee & Beverage – Costco also has you covered with great deals on bulk coffee, bottled and canned seltzer waters, they also carry a variety of unsweetened almond & other nut beverages.
+- Coffee and Beverages: Costco also has you covered with great deals on bulk coffee, bottled and canned seltzer waters, they also carry a variety of unsweetened almond and other nut beverages.